jasontanx/ridership-headline-project/README.md

 1. Install minio

+2. Create and identify the access key and the secret key

-2. Open terminal and key in following
+3. Open terminal and key in following
 ```
 minio server start
 ```

+3. Copy the link provided and open the webpage

-3. Create and identify the access key and the secret key
+4. Key in the access key and secret key created earlier

 ## Files saved at MinIO bucket